 I’ll leave it up to you to go and learn more about these, and in time you’re understanding will increase--but don't wait--become a practitioner!

 Dividends on Dividends

-The biggest advantage of dividend paying stocks is that as long as the company continues to pay the dividend you will receive real cash every 3 months; you don't need to wait and sell like non-dividend paying stocks to realize returns or profits.
-Owning dividend paying stocks is one the most legitimate ways in which you can feel like a true shareholder or owner of a company.
+The biggest advantage of dividend paying stocks is that as long as the company continues to pay the dividend, you'll receive real cash every 3 months; you don't need to wait and sell like non-dividend paying stocks to realize returns or profits.
+Owning dividend-paying stocks is one of the most legitimate ways in which you can feel like a true shareholder or owner of a company.
 Even if you only own a single stock, seeing that cash distribution hit your brokerage account feels awesome; it feels like you are truly building wealth.
-The trick is to truly take advantage of a little concept called Compound Interest, which is where the real wealth building occurs due to the fact that you earn dividends on dividends.
+The trick is to truly take advantage of a little concept called Compound Interest, which is where the real wealth building occurs because you earn dividends on dividends.

 Dividend Reinvestment Plans (DRIPs)

-The method for building wealth through compound interest and thus earning dividends on dividends is to sign up for the company's Dividend Reinvestment Plan or DRIP for short.
-This is an auto investment plan that automatically reinvests your dividends into more dividend paying stocks that will then also pay you a dividend which also then gets reinvested into more dividend paying stocks, again and again and again.
-Here is an example to illustrate the magic of compound interest:
+The method for building wealth through compound interest and thus earning dividends on dividends is to sign up for the company's Dividend Reinvestment Plan, or DRIP for short.
+This is an auto investment plan that automatically reinvests your dividends into more dividend paying stocks that'll then also pay you a dividend, which also then gets reinvested into more dividend paying stocks, again and again and again.
+Here's an example to illustrate the magic of compound interest: